DragonLibrary/BookBlog/_posts/2021-09-30-theres-a-poetry-to-it-fairy-tales-in-verse.md

 * Look into themes she pulls out in the collection.
 * How is she subverting the story.

 And it isn't just the published writers that reimagine fairy tales that use the poem format.
-The [poem below](https://fioren-nights.tumblr.com/post/128616392320) is from Tumblr user fioren-nights and reimagines the classical trope of princess rescued from a dragon in a castle. fioren-nights considers the slayed dragon as a beloved companion of the princess.
+The [poem below](https://fioren-nights.tumblr.com/post/128616392320) is from Tumblr user fioren-nights and reimagines the classical trope of princess rescued from a dragon in a castle.
+The blogger considers how the narrative of the story would change if the slayed dragon were to be a beloved companion of the princess.

 ![](../uploads/article13-tumblrdragonpoem.png)